A closeup of Godzilla in Godzilla Minus One

 Legendary Pictures and Warner Bros. have been building a MonsterVerse centered around the reptilian monster, but Godzilla Minus One is set outside that universe.
 It also isn’t directly related to any of Toho’s previous Godzilla movies.
 The standalone film takes place in post-World War II Japan.
 Although the country is already devastated by war, it must prepare itself for another threat when Godzilla begins its approach.

-So far, Godzilla Minus One has been receiving positive reviews from critics.
+Godzilla Minus One received stellar reviews from critics.
 It’s reminiscent of the first Godzilla film in 1954, as it takes the kaiju back to its roots in Japan.
 Of course, the film is a much bigger visual and cinematic spectacle this time around, with powerful performances and a moving perspective on post-war Japan.
 Godzilla (2014) director Gareth Edwards gave the film his stamp of approval, even indicating he was “jealous” of how good it turned out.

-While the film is quickly gaining traction, some viewers are still curious about the title.
+As the film gains further traction on streaming, some viewers are still curious about the title.
 What does it mean?

 The meaning of Godzilla Minus One